Peer Mentoring: A Complete Guide

 Peer mentoring provides a foundation for continuous learning and development.
 The skills, knowledge, and insights gained through the mentoring relationship contribute to long-term personal and professional growth.
 Mentoring partners acquire new competencies, refine existing skills, and gain a deeper understanding of their chosen field.
 They also benefit from the opportunity to reinforce their knowledge, reflect on their experiences, and refine their leadership abilities.

-Aside from these perks, peer mentoring also relaxes those traditionally rigid lines between mentor and mentee dictated by age, experience, rank, and more.
+Peer mentoring also relaxes those traditionally rigid lines between mentor and mentee dictated by age, experience, rank, and more.
 This provides both partners with a more even playing field to make contributions and help one another.

 How To Build An Effective Mentoring Relationship